socialstuff-org/socialstuff-org.github.io/usecases/user/delete-message.md

         <td>
             <ol>
                 <li>
-                    The user deletes a message from a conversation.
+                    The actor deletes a message from a conversation.
                 </li>
                 <li>
                     The system removes the message from the conversation.